 On a side note, in order to reduce food packaging when shopping in a supermarket, the best bet is to buy everything that you can from bulk dispensers and carry your own reusable produce bags.
 Most stores that sell in bulk allow you to bring your own jars and refill them with beans, nuts, grains, etc. in order to reduce packaging and allow you to buy only what you need.

 Another benefit to starting your own garden is that you will know exactly what is going on your plate.
 Buying organic can be expensive, but not buying organic can be detrimental to your health.
 Conventional fruits and vegetables in the US have been found to contain up to 20 different pesticide residues in a single batch tested.
-The US Department of Agriculture found in an analysis that conventionally-grown strawberries and spinach contained the highest amount of pesticides, where the spinach contained nearly twice the pesticide residue by weight than any other fruit or vegetable.
-(5)
+The US Department of Agriculture found in an analysis that conventionally-grown strawberries and spinach contained the highest amount of pesticides.

 With these frightening statistics, it is more important than ever to take control of our food quality at home.
 By growing your own food, you will be able to rest assured that it is grown organically (granted that you have not sprayed any pesticides or used any chemical fertilizers), and that the food that you are serving your family is full of nutrients, not toxic substances meant to kill insects.
 No longer will you have to choose between expensive organics and inexpensive vegetables inundated in toxins.
 You will save money by simply going outside to harvest your own food to cook, rather than having to buy all of your food.
 Food grown locally, especially in your own backyard, tastes completely different than food grown with pesticides or transported from halfway across the world.
 If you have never experienced the joy of harvesting and preserving your own food, we couldn't recommend it more.
 It is truly a feeling that can only be fully appreciated first-hand.

 These are our most important five tips for green living at home, but this is only the tip of the iceberg.
-Stay tuned for many more tips in further posts.
 If you have something to add to the conversation, feel free to leave a comment below!